 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Northvolt reported total carbon emissions of approximately 343,965,000 kg CO2e.
-This figure includes Scope 1 emissions of about 735,000 kg CO2e, Scope 2 emissions of approximately 980,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 342,250,000 kg CO2e.
-The Scope 3 emissions are primarily driven by purchased goods and services, accounting for about 282,780,000 kg CO2e.
-Comparatively, in 2022, Northvolt's total emissions were approximately 216,250,000 kg CO2e, with Scope 1 emissions at about 2,270,000 kg CO2e, Scope 2 emissions of around 1,180,000 kg CO2e (market-based), and Scope 3 emissions reaching approximately 212,800,000 kg CO2e.
-This indicates a substantial increase in emissions from 2022 to 2023.
+This figure includes Scope 1 emissions of about 735,000 kg CO2e, primarily from mobile combustion (approximately 610,000 kg CO2e) and fugitive emissions (about 124,000 kg CO2e).
+Scope 2 emissions totalled around 980,000 kg CO2e, all from purchased heat.
+The majority of emissions stem from Scope 3, which accounted for approximately 342,250,000 kg CO2e, with significant contributions from purchased goods and services (about 282,780,000 kg CO2e) and capital goods (approximately 29,250,000 kg CO2e).
+In 2022, Northvolt's total emissions were reported at approximately 216,250,000 kg CO2e, with Scope 1 emissions of about 2,270,000 kg CO2e and Scope 2 emissions of approximately 1,180,000 kg CO2e.
+Scope 3 emissions for that year were around 212,800,000 kg CO2e.
 Northvolt has set ambitious climate commitments through its Carbon Roadmap 2030, aiming to reduce its cell production carbon footprint from 33 kg CO2e/kWh to 10 kg CO2e/kWh by 2030.
-This represents a targeted reduction of about 70% across its value chain, with ongoing efforts to fulfil these goals noted in their 2023 sustainability report.
-The company is actively working on initiatives to achieve these reductions in both Scope 1 and Scope 2 emissions.
+This represents a reduction of about 70% and is intended to be achieved through coordinated actions across the value chain.
+The company has made progress towards this target, with a reported reduction of approximately 69% in 2023.
+Overall, Northvolt's emissions data reflects a significant commitment to reducing its carbon footprint while addressing the challenges of sustainability in the battery manufacturing industry.

 Access structured emissions data, company-specific emission factors, and source documents